use-ink/cargo-contract/README.md

 Remove a contract from a `pallet-contracts` enabled chain.
 See [extrinsics](docs/extrinsics.md).

+## Publishing

+In order to publish a new version of `cargo-contract`:

+- Bump all crate versions, we move them in lockstep.
+- Make sure your PR is approved by one or more core developers.
+- Publish `metadata` ➜ `transcode` ➜ `build` ➜ `cargo-contract`.
+- Merge you PR and push a tag `vX.X` with your version number.
+- Create a GitHub release with the changelog entries.

 ## License

 The entire code within this repository is licensed under the [GPLv3](LICENSE).